mokhaled1220/mokhaled1220/README.md

 ✨ Self-motivated and quick learner Computer Engineer

-🔭 I’m interested in Data Science, Machine Learning .
+🔭 I’m interested in Data Science, Machine Learning.

 🌱 I’m currently learning more and more